OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

     CPU      = 0.5
     MEMORY   = 128

     # KVM template machine, this will be use when submitting this VM to local resources
     DISK     = [ IMAGE_ID = 3 ]
     NIC      = [ NETWORK_ID = 7 ]

-    # Azure template machine, this will be use wen submitting this VM to Azure
+    # Azure template machine, this will be use when submitting this VM to Azure

     PUBLIC_CLOUD = [
-      TYPE=AZURE,
-      INSTANCE_TYPE=ExtraSmall,
-      IMAGE=b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_04-LTS-amd64-server-20140606.1-en-us-30GB,
-      VM_USER="azuser",
+      INSTANCE_TYPE="Standard_B1s",
+      IMAGE_OFFER="UbuntuServer",
+      IMAGE_PUBLISHER="canonical",
+      IMAGE_SKU="16.04.0-LTS",
+      IMAGE_VERSION="latest",
+      PUBLIC_IP="YES",
+      TYPE="AZURE",
+      VM_USER="MyUserName"
       VM_PASSWORD="myr@nd0mPass9",
-      WIN_RM="https",
-      TCP_ENDPOINTS="80",
-      SSHPORT=2222
     ]

     #Add this if you want this VM to only go to the West EuropeAzure cloud
-    #SCHED_REQUIREMENTS = 'HOSTNAME = "west-europe"'
+    #SCHED_REQUIREMENTS = 'HOSTNAME = "westeurope"'

 These are the attributes that can be used in the PUBLIC_CLOUD section of the template for TYPE "AZURE", There is an exhaustive list of attributes in the :ref:`Virtual Machine Definition File Reference Section <public_cloud_azure_atts>`.

-.. note:: The PUBLIC_CLOUD sections allow for substitutions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <template_context>`.
+.. note:: The PUBLIC_CLOUD sections allow for substitutions from a template and virtual network variables, the same way as the :ref:`CONTEXT section allows <template_context>`.

 Default values for all these attributes can be defined in the ``/etc/one/az_driver.default`` file.